Agnes Water, Queensland: Facilities

 The town has a visitor information centre on Round Hill Road.
 The town also hosts a community centre, coastal camping reserve, life-saving club, state primary school (1990), and a museum which houses the Miriam Vale Historical Society.
 The Agnes Water Library is at 71 Springs Road and is operated by the Gladstone Regional Council.

 The local tourism and commerce group has created a website listing the natural attractions and all things to do while visiting the region.

-Despite the name, Agnes Water Ambulance Station is at 2385 Round Hill Road ni neighbouring Round Hill.
+Despite the name, Agnes Water Ambulance Station is at 2385 Round Hill Road in neighbouring Round Hill.
 The Agnes Water Ambulance station has 5 paramedics.
 The officer-in-charge Brett Schultz has served the Agnes Community for over ten years.

 Creative community

 The 1770 Art Show which takes places each year in May.
 The town is also the inspiration behind the song "Sweet Agnes" released in 2022 by the band Railmotor.
 The album was recorded in Agnes Water over two weeks in June 2022.